MattiaBaricordi/phylogeny_tutorship_2025/IQTree/IQTREE_Powershell.md

 Remember that PowerShell is case-insensitive.
 Learn about pipelines to combine cmdlets effectively, e.g., `Get-Process | Where-Object {$_.CPU -gt 100}`.

-## Installing IQ-TREE Using Conda on Windows (PowerShell)
-# Conda and IQ-TREE Installation on Windows (PowerShell)
+## Conda and IQ-TREE Installation on Windows (PowerShell)

-This guide provides a step-by-step process for installing Conda and IQ-TREE using PowerShell on Windows.
-It also includes verification steps to ensure everything is set up correctly.
+### Understanding Conda Environments
+Conda environments are isolated spaces that let you install specific software and dependencies without affecting the system’s default packages.
+They help you work on multiple projects with different requirements seamlessly.

+Before you proceed, ensure that Conda is configured to work with PowerShell.
+If not, initialize it by running:
+`conda init powershell` Then, restart PowerShell to apply the changes.
 ---

-## CONDA in PowerShell

-## Installing Miniconda
+### Installing Miniconda

 Miniconda is a minimal installer for Conda, useful if you don’t need the full Anaconda package.